hynsam/MLCB2023_Final_Project/README.md

 This is the parent directory for our project.
 HarmonicFlow is in the HF/FlowSite directory.
 DiffDock in the DD/DiffDock directory.

-Please only write testing codes in your own sandbox directory to avoid conflicts.
+Please only write your own play-around-codes in your own sandbox directory to avoid conflicts.